neonlabsorg/neon-client-transfer/README.md

 #### Transfer ERC20 transactions

-For `Devnet/Testnet/Mainnet` using other ERC20 tokens.
-We created [token-list](https://github.com/neonlabsorg/token-list) with available and supported in Neon EVM tokens.
-For more details read our [docs](https://docs.neonfoundation.io/docs/tokens/token_list).

 When working with Devnet, Testnet, or Mainnet, different ERC20 tokens are utilized.
 We have compiled a [token-list](https://github.com/neonlabsorg/token-list) containing the tokens supported and available on Neon EVM.
 For further information, please refer to our [documentation](https://docs.neonfoundation.io/docs/tokens/token_list).

 For transfer ERC20 tokens from Solana to Neon EVM, using this patterns: